exercism/python/docs/TRACEBACKS.md

 You can also just use `<variable>` to print the value of a variable.
 Another command is `jump <line number>` which jumps to a specific line number.

-Here is an example of how to use the debugger based on the code earlier:
+Here is a small example of how to use the debugger based on the code earlier.
+Note that for this and following examples, MacOS or Linux platforms would have file paths using forward slashes:

 ```python
 >>> python pdb.py